ieviev/fscr/readme.md

 - the compilation is done with an in-memory filesystem
 - the same compiler process is reused after first compilation

-running unit tests in a project
+example: running unit tests in a project

 https://github.com/user-attachments/assets/ea93a3cc-12a2-46f0-9170-6ccef7299902

-running script
+example: running script

 https://github.com/user-attachments/assets/a84996e4-9867-424f-b283-b9d3c5d528a2